 While there are many questions to ask and answer, we will run through the top 3 qualms of PR pros in media monitoring, and how we are working to solve them.

 Qualm 1: Time Spent

 Based on first-hand feedback from our current customers, nearly 50% of junior-level employees' time is spent on media monitoring and tracking.

 Consider yourself a PR agency with an employee covering 3 clients.
 As a firm, you are most likely spending $60K+ per year on tasks that aren't even the primary reason a client has chosen you to be their representative in the media.

 Between thousands of sources across dozens of clients, it's no wonder that the majority of an entry level PR professional's time is spent scouring for relevant mentions.
 The movement of news and messaging from a few key, pertinent sources to millions of niche data points has impacted every single industry.

-With PeakMetrics, rest assured that time spent on lower level tasks will be cut in half.
-Our all-encompassing dashboard alerts you as often as you’d like when new mentions appear in the news and allows you to quickly report back to your clients the success of a campaign.
+With PeakMetrics, rest assured that time spent on more mundane tasks will be cut in half.
+Our all-encompassing dashboard alerts you as often as you'd like when new mentions appear in the news and allows you to quickly report back to your clients the success of a campaign.

 Qualm 2: Missed Mentions

 As we acknowledged before, it's fair to say that the amount of time spent on this monitoring and tracking could be worth it if the end product is a thorough and accurate report.
 However, PR professionals continue to relay that current reporting tools inevitably miss crucial mentions and they look to Google or other social channels to double and triple check there is nothing missed before reporting to a client.